 ODR versus thermostat night set-back

 There are many homeowners confused with night setback and outdoor reset (ODR).
 The confusion is the use of night setback with the use of ODR becoming more common today.
-First let’s explain the difference.
+First, let's explain the difference.

-Night Setback - This is when you manually or the thermostat automatically turns down the temperature of the home at night or when the home is unoccupied.
+Night Setback - This is when you manually or the thermostat automatically turns down the temperature of the home at night or when the house is unoccupied.
 Many years ago this was proven to be a fuel saver

 Outdoor Reset - This is when a control senses the outdoor air temperature via an outside sensor and re-adjusts the system or boiler water temperature up or down to match the heat loss of the home and save fuel.
-As the outdoor air temperature gets colder the heating water gets hotter and as the outside air temperature gets warmer the heating water gets cooler.
+As the outdoor air temperature gets colder, the heating water gets hotter, and as the outside air temperature gets warmer, the heating water gets cooler.
 This may be better explained here.

 Pro’s of Each